HIGH SCHOOL STUDENT OUTREACH & ENROLLMENT

 To provide context to NHI’s planned recruitment program, the following program summaries are provided:

-Six-Day Great Debate, 9th Grade Students: Nominations for the Northeast Great Debate at Villanova University, open to students who reside in Latin America and anywhere in the U.S., especially the northeast and mid-Atlantic regions, and the Midwest Great Debate at Augustana College in Rock Island, Illinois for students in the Midwestern states of the U.S., begins in August.
+Six-Day Great Debate, 9th Grade Students: Nominations for the Northeast Great Debate in the Philadelphia Area, open to students who reside in Latin America and anywhere in the U.S., especially the northeast and mid-Atlantic regions, and the Midwest Great Debate at Augustana College in Rock Island, Illinois for students in the Midwestern states of the U.S., begins in August.
 The Texas Star Great Debate focuses on students from southern Texas and parts of Northern Mexico.
 Nominees who gain admission will be integrated into the organization’s general candidate outreach program.
 A deposit will be due 10 days after acceptance, and full payment is required 30 days after deposit and may be made in partial installments.

 Lorenzo de Zavala Youth Legislative Session, All Programs: Nominations for the LDZ begin August for all admission considerations, including crossover Great Debate participants.
 Nominees approved for admission are integrated into the organization’s general candidate pool for review and admission.
 A program deposit is due 10 days after admission.
 Full payment is required 30 days after deposit and may be made in partial installments.

-Collegiate World Series, 11th grade students: Nominations for the CWS begin August for all admission considerations, including crossover Great Debate and LDZ participants.
+Collegiate World Series, 11th grade students (NHI alumni only): Nominations for the CWS begin August for all admission considerations, including crossover Great Debate and LDZ participants.
 Nominees approved for admission are integrated into the organization’s general candidate pool for review and admission.
 A program deposit is due 10 days after admission.
 Full payment is required 30 days after deposit and may be made in partial installments.

-Host Schools: In circumstances where students attend an NHI program through school-hosted sponsorships, agreements reached between NHI and the host entity guide the payment process.
+MOU Partner Schools: In circumstances where students attend an NHI program through school-sponsored agreements or Memorandums of Understanding (MOU) reached between NHI and the partner entity guide the payment process.
 Schools are encouraged to also adopt an alternate system of student replacement in the event that an admitted student is unable to attend because of illness or other circumstances.

 A school nomination does not guarantee admission to students interested in attending an NHI leadership program.
 However, nomination does signal a serious intent by a school to have its students given consideration.
 A nomination commits neither a student to participate, nor the school to play any sponsorship role.
 Once a nomination reaches NHI Headquarters, immediate follow-up takes place gauge interest.
 This includes direct communication by NHI to the student and parents.
 Additionally, official copies of brochures, that include deadlines and other administrative requirements for admission, are provided.

 Counselors who nominate students can further guide students by going over materials, including program videos that can be accessed through www.nhi-net.org, and directing questions to NHI Headquarters.
-Nominations can be sent via email to designated program officers, via fax to 512-357-2206, or P.O.
+Nominations can be sent via email to designated email@example.com, via fax to 512-357-2206, or P.O.
 BOX 220, MAXWELL, TEXAS 78656.

 In conducting its selection process, NHI endeavors to admit the best-qualified students possible while also ensuring gender balance, diversity, and even representation from schools throughout the United States and Latin America.